OlehKutnyi/CV/Oleh Kutnyi CV.md

 - e-mail okutnyi@gmail.com

 ## 📄Summary
 Hi!
 Welcome to my GitHub here you can find my resume and projects.
-Currently, I’m a student at Kyiv School of Economics(KSE).
+Currently, I’m a third-year student at Kyiv School of Economics(KSE).
 Apart from economics, my studying in university was mainly connected to math and working with data.
 I had courses like Statistics & Probability, Regression Analysis, Econometrics, Data Preparation and Visualisation on R, etc. I am also a fan of the scientific data-driven approach in life and business; that's why I want to begin my career as a data analyst.
-Unfortunately, I don’t have any real working experience in the field, however, I’ve done several projects at university and created a simple project in SQL & Tableau, particularly for this repository.
+Unfortunately, I don’t have any real working experience in the field, however, I’ve done several projects at university and created a simple project in SQL & Tableau to show some of my skills.

 ## 🎯Key Skills
 - MS Excel
 - SQL
+- Tableau
 - R
-- Tableau
 - Econometrics/Statistics (OLS, 2SLS, Probit, Logit regression)
 - Python(but not for data analysis)
 - Git